Last updated on October 4th, 2017

-Since I have recently written my first book, Encountering Darkness, I have realized there are many things I wished I research beforehand.
+Since I have recently written my first book, Encountering Darkness, there are aspects of writing I wished I research as one of the first time authors.
 I hope this list will help you avoid many of the common mistakes self-published and indie writers make and realize after publishing their first book.
 Instead of giving just my own thoughts on this topic, I decided I would include websites which already feature helpful information for first time authors.

 When I first started out, I didn’t realize the importance of these 4 things, with exception to the last one on the list, until I had already published my book.
 If I were to summarize the point that hit me the most it would be to expect more work, on your book, after publishing.